 Admission to the Honors College is competitive.
 Inquiries are invited from interested freshmen and transfer students.
 Information on the Honors College may be obtained from the University's Admission Office; from the Honors College Office, Engleman B225A; or from SouthernCT.edu/honorscollege.

 Undergraduate seniors who have performed with distinction in scholarship, leadership, and service to the University are accorded special recognition at the Honors Convocation just prior to the end of the spring semester.
-Recognition at the Honors Convocation is granted to seniors who, through the previous Fall semester, have achieved GPAs as follows: those maintaining a 3.5-3.69 GPA and will likely graduate cum laude; 3.7-3.89, magna cum laude; 3.9-4.0, summa cum laude.
-Transfer students, who have taken at least 60 credit hours at SCSU or at least 50 credit hours at SCSU for students in a post-baccalaureate degree program and have attained a 3.5 GPA or higher in these courses, will be eligible for academic honors.
-Only earned grades at Southern will be tabulated when determining GPA and academic honors.
+Recognition at the Honors Convocation is granted to seniors who, through the previous Fall semester, have achieved a cumulative GPA and are likely to graduate with honors as follows:

 NATIONAL HONOR SOCIETIES